-About two years ago we submitted v1.09.5 of the FXmod to this page and proceeded to work on the next version, oblivious to the fact that something entirely different was in the works elsewhere.
-Something that would take over all of our priorities and mark the start of a long, long journey ..
+About two years ago we submitted v1.09.5 of the FXmod to this page and began our work on the next build, oblivious to the fact that something entirely different was in the works elsewhere.
+Something that would take over all of our priorities and mark the start of a long, long journey.

 You were with us on that journey.
-You saw one year pass by here without anything new happening on this page, and when you finally got an insight into what we had been up to all that time it only drove home the reality about the many more miles still ahead of us further.
-But as the months proceeded you were given a few more previews of some of the things that we had in the works.
-By now our Steam users had received the ability to play on a new version of the FXmod, created using the compatibility with the HWRM v2.205 'public' patch which..turned out to be not so public after all, since there was and is no way for non-Steam users to obtain it.
+One year went by, and when you finally got an insight into what we had been up to throughout that time it only affirmed that there were many more miles ahead of us still.
+More months passed by, this time accompanied by a few previews of stuff we had in the works.
+At some point our Steam subscribers got access to the first post-HWRM 2.0 version of the FXmod, which was made based on the v2.205 'public' patch.
+Problem is, it turned out to be not so public after all, since there was and still is no way for non-Steam users to obtain it.

 FX:Galaxy v1.25 launches this weekend!

-That is right.
-The largest content update to come to the FXmod yet since v2.0 for the old FX:Commander mod is hitting the "Downloads" section between the 2 and 4 December, 2017!
+Yes, you heard right.
+The biggest content update for our mod yet is hitting the "Downloads" section between 2 and 4 December 2017.

 Mark your calendars.
 Christmas is coming early this year.